jbaisden/jbaisden.github.io/_posts/2019-03-06-how-to-stop-spinning-your-wheels.md

 Emperically speaking, the benefits I've taken from this practice are:

 - Clear evidence of effort expended
-- Track record of what you were thinking at the time of an entry
+- Grants context to what you were thinking at the time of an entry.
+This is useful because what developer hasn't looked at old code they wrote and asked themselves "What the heck was I thinking??!!"
 - Data that can clearly show where your efforts are proving productive, where you're spinning your wheels, and where course correction is needed or was previously taken.
+- Material for blog posts
+- Provides a clear track-record of personal wins.